Galaxy blending effects in deep imaging cosmic shear probes of cosmology: Blending

-The emulation has resulted in approximately 12\% of galaxies in the blended catalogue being unrecognized blends.
+The emulation has resulted in approximately 12 per cent of galaxies in the blended catalogue being unrecognized blends.
 See Figs \ref{blendpic} and \ref{sep1} for a simplified toy example and real production example of the image simulation, respectively.
 The detection and deblending parameters that we specified for \texttt{SExtractor} through \texttt{SEP} are listed in Table \ref{sepparams}.
 Later in Section \ref{cosmicshearprobe}, we calculate galaxy angular correlations and check for any systematic changes that occur due to blending by comparing measurements made using our blended catalogue to measurements made on the equivalent \texttt{Buzzard} catalogue where blending effects were not emulated.

 Fig. \ref{sepangpics} shows the distribution of the angular separation between the confirmed unrecognized blend components for pairs (orange histogram) and for all unrecognized blends, including multiples (blue histogram).
 For the multiples, we use the average angular distance of the blend components from the luminosity centroid of the blend.
-There is still a very small tail at 4\arcsec in the orange histogram (the equivalent of 2\arcsec\ for the blue histogram).
-Thus, our conservative choice of the separation angle threshold ($\theta_b=4$\arcsec) we use to find the blended scenes is appropriate.
+There is still a very small tail at $4~ \rm arcsec$ in the orange histogram (the equivalent of $2~ \rm arcsec$ for the blue histogram).
+Thus, our conservative choice of the separation angle threshold ($\theta_{\rm b}=4 ~ \rm arcsec$) for finding the blended scenes is appropriate.

 A measure of purity -- described in detail in Section \ref{recbl} -- can be used to quantify the degree of blending with known surface brightness profiles.
 Therefore, during the emulation process, we calculate the purity value for every unrecognized blend, recognized blend, or otherwise isolated galaxy in the blended scenes (all brighter than $i=24$) to be used later in Section \ref{recbl} for excluding severe cases of recognized blends.
 A relevant point to mention is that unrecognized blends themselves can be (recognizably) blended with other galaxies in which case they will be regarded as recognized blends by the observer who has no insight into the truth.
 This is exemplified by the unrecognized blend in Fig. \ref{blendpic}.